pkardas/shapes/README.md

 #### TASK 3 - Get rid of explicit order

-Right now user have to explicitly define order or shapes:
+Right now user have to explicitly define order of shapes:

 ```json
 "order": [